 It’s been on my heart lately to explore the topic of loneliness and how friendships can help in overcoming it.
 But, darlings, believe me.
 I know it’s not as simple as that.
 Let’s dig into it, shall we?

 Unfortunate but true loneliness is the number one cause of unhappiness.
 Loneliness prevents you from feeling joy, and if it makes you feel better, you are not alone, no pun intended.
-There are reasons we feel lonely and different types of loneliness.
+There are reasons we feel lonely and different types of loneliness and loss of friendships.
 Let’s explore them and look for the magic cure, always remembering it is up to you to seek a new path.

 Reasons for Loneliness After 50